fullajeh/NBA-Warriors-Attendance-Case-Study/README.md

 ## 📊 Visuals
 The analysis includes:
+- Fully interactive Power BI Dashboard that visualizes the data (Located in the Repository)
 - Line charts of attendance across seasons
 - Bar charts comparing team vs. league averages
 - Profitability breakdown by year

 *(Charts are available in the repository.)*